Updated: 3 days ago

 So for anyone reading this, I want you to open your calendar app right now, and schedule the time and day that you will create the budget.
 You gotta take the first step!
 (I am challenging you because I care about you and your money lol.)

 Once you form the budget, you now have to track your expenses as you spend.
 This is the other part people hate.
 This step is all about discipline.
 Some banks categorize your spending for you, but their categories aren’t usually accurate so it’s best if you do it yourself.
 I used to use the app EveryDollar and before that Spendee, but I now pay for the app YNAB.
-I would recommend EveryDollar or Spendee if you're just getting started, it takes 5 seconds to track an expense after you swipe your card.
-Others choose to use excel but the way I operate is if I don’t get it done now, I probably won’t remember to do it later and if I do remember, I won’t want to do it later.
+I would recommend Mint, EveryDollar, or Spendee if you're just getting started, it takes 5 seconds to track an expense after you swipe your card.
+The Mint app automatically records transactions from your bank, but it can be confusing.
+Some people choose to use excel but the way I operate is if I don’t get it done now, I probably won’t remember to do it later and if I do remember, I won’t want to do it later.
 The decision is up to you, just make sure you choose what you're most likely to stick with, something quick and easy.
-Now that you have a budget, you know exactly where your money is going and can decide how much is available to go towards savings, debt, etc. I'll post a screen record of me forming a budget on IG and DM me if you need help, forreal!!
+Now that you have a budget, you know exactly where your money is going and can decide how much is available to go towards savings, debt, etc. DM me if you need help, forreal!!

 Pro Tip: Budgeting can be hard in our “treat yo' self” and high-consumption culture as Americans, but being grateful for what you already have is also great.
 There will always be more and more and more to buy to keep up with everyone else.
 Ask yourself “Do I really need this?” and “Will I really use this?” before just swiping your card.
 Practice self control :)